emeinders/share/Terraria Guide.md

 - Craft bombs *or* buy purification powder from Dryad to break corruption blocks
 - Farm corruption and break 2 hearts/orbs making meteor drop
 - Find meteor crater, use bombs to mine meteorite
+- Farm Forest biome and craft yoyo from vine, spore, and stinger
 - Break one more heart/orb in corruption to summon the next boss